SilbinaryWolf/WP-Percolate/README.md

 Changelog
 -----------

+### 3.3.0

+* Updated plugin to pull from a users's license, enabling channel specific posting.

 ### 3.2.6

-*Supports updated API using license ID.
+* Supports updated API using license ID.

 ### 3.2.5